 The fair values assigned to identifiable intangible assets acquired were based on assumptions and estimates made by management using unobservable inputs reflecting the Company's own assumptions about the inputs that market participants would use in pricing the asset or liability based on the best information available.
-The fair values of these identifiable intangible assets were determined using the discounted cash flow method and the Company classifies these intangibles as Level 3 fair value measurements.
-Identifiable intangible assets acquired include trademarks valued at \$58.7 million with an indefinite life, franchise agreements valued at \$7.5 million with an estimated useful life of 14 years, and customer relationships valued at \$2.6 million with an estimated useful life of 8 years.
-The goodwill represents the future economic benefits expected to arise that could not be individually identified and separately recognized, including use of our existing infrastructure to expand sales of Vilebrequin products.
+The fair values of these identifiable intangible assets were determined using the discounted cash flow method, and the Company classifies these intangibles as Level 3 fair value measurements.
+The final purchase price allocation resulted in an increase of other non-current assets of \$10.7 million and a decrease in deferred income taxes of \$5.3 million resulting in a decrease in goodwill of \$5.4 million.
+Identifiable intangible assets acquired include trademarks valued at \$58.7 million with an indefinite life, franchise agreements valued at \$7.5 million with an estimated useful life of 14 years and customer relationships valued at \$2.6 million with an estimated useful life of 8 years.
+The goodwill represents the future economic benefits expected to arise that could not be individually identified and separately recognized, including use of the Company's existing infrastructure to expand sales of Vilebrequin products.